29 Jan Legacy Planning: It’s More Than Distributing Assets

 Besides using legacy planning to share your morals and family history, you can use it to make a good impression in the community.
 Legacy planning is ultimately about the distribution of assets.
 By leaving some of your assets to a charity you care about, you can ensure your legacy is felt in the community, even after you’re gone.
 A charitable donation doesn’t have to big.
 It can be small and still have an impact.
 The impact will then help you create a legacy by making it possible for others to remember you positively thanks to your donation.

 Legacy planning encompasses more than passing assets down to family members.
-By adding legacy planning to your estate plan, you can ensure all the bases are covered.
+You can ensure all the bases are covered by adding legacy planning to your estate plan.
 To contact Boyum Law Firm for help with estate planning, click here.